hurricanehrndz/docker-containers/teamviewer/README.md

 Additionally, it ensures that the container gets automatically stopped once you have exited TeamViewer.
 These environment variables are as follows:
 * `TZ`         - for timezone.
-* `USER_UID`   - UID of the user executing the wrapper script
+* `APP_UID`    - UID of the user executing the wrapper script
-* `USER_GID`   - GID of the user executing the wrapper script
+* `APP_GID`    - GID of the user executing the wrapper script
 * `APP_USER`   - username of the user executing the wrapper script
 * `DISPLAY`    - X11 display server name
-* `XAUTHORITY` - authority file providing credentials to access X11 server
+* `XAUTH`      - authority file providing credentials to access X11 server

 ### Known Issues:
 * system tray icon gets rendered on desktop as a large blue window  using  [i3 wm](https://i3wm.org).